maple-labs/maple-docs/technical-resources/interfaces/pool.md

 ### `removeShares`

-Requests a redemption of shares from the pool.
+Removes shares from the withdrawal mechanism, can only be called after the beginning of the withdrawal window has passed.

 ```solidity
     function removeShares(